lFirsl/cloudsim-experimental/README.md

 - Currently supports basic scenarios with the Kubernetes Default Scheduler.
 - Implements a scoring system for comparing schedulers across multiple metrics.
 - Evaluated using three test scenarios: undercrowding, fragmentation, and performance vs efficiency.
+These can be found in the [Test Suite Folder](https://github.com/lFirsl/COUBES/tree/master/src/main/java/org/example/testSuite).

 Future development will focus on:
 - Broader test scenarios and additional metrics (e.g. latency, throughput).
 - Support for metric-aware schedulers.
 - Scalability evaluation with larger simulated clusters.
 - Integration with other orchestration frameworks beyond Kubernetes.

----

-*This project is under active development and is part of academic research into reproducible benchmarking for container orchestration schedulers.*

 ### Ideal Design
 This diagram showcases the ideal design that this repository aims to follow: